-Firstly, what must be understood is that in order for you to run sub 45 minutes for 10Km, you must be able to run below 4 minutes 30 seconds per kilometer for the distance.
+Train to run a sub 45 minute 10K Training Program.
+In order to achieve this, you must be able to run below 4 minutes 30 seconds per kilometer for the distance.

 Introducing paced running to your program is the main secret to the success of running faster over the 10k distance.
 You will need to either have a track available or you will need to measure out a 2K training circuit (preferably a loop course).